 The Bermuda petrel Pterodroma cahow is an island endemic seabird that belongs to the Procellariiformes, one of the most endangered orders of birds.
 Historical records suggest a significant population size decline following human settlement in Bermuda, bringing the species to near extinction.
 Since the 1950’s the population has been recovering aided by the implementation of an ongoing conservation plan.
 However, it still faces several threats, and negative genetic effects resulting from that drastic decline are to be expected, including inbreeding and genetic drift.

 We studied genetic diversity and levels of inbreeding, and their effects on individual fitness and mating choice.
 We also tested for a genetic signature of the recent demographic bottleneck.
-For this, we analyzed variation in thousands of nuclear single nucleotide polymorphisms derived from double digest restriction site associated DNA sequencing and one mitochondrial gene (cytochrome oxidase I).
+For this, we analysed variation in thousands of nuclear single nucleotide polymorphisms derived from double digest restriction site associated DNA sequencing and one mitochondrial gene (cytochrome oxidase I).

 The results revealed that the Bermuda petrel suffered a recent genetic bottleneck and shows low mitochondrial diversity compared to other petrel species.
-Conversely, nuclear diversity was similar to other endangered petrels.
+Conversely, nuclear diversity was similar to that of other endangered petrels.
 Inbreeding levels were not high overall, although some individuals were highly inbred.
-However, we found no evidence that individual inbreeding or relatedness between couples affected hatching success, or that mate choice is influenced by kinship.
+However, we found no evidence that individual inbreeding or relatedness between couples affected hatching success, or that mate choice is influenced by kinship in this very small population.